-(2) These rules recognize that floating structures by their very nature are unique in design and construction methods from land structures.
-Nothing in this rule is intended to conflict or displace any other relevant local, state or federal; permits, regulations, or health, life and safety codes.

-(3) The following rules shall govern the encapsulation of all submersible polystyrene devices placed on the waters of this state.

-(4) As of January 1, 1992, no person shall install a submersible polystyrene device on a dock, buoy or float unless the device is encapsulated by a protective covering or is designed to prevent the polystyrene from disintegrating into the waters of this state.
+- (2) These rules recognize that floating structures by their very nature are unique in design and construction methods from land structures.
+Nothing in this rule is intended to conflict or displace any other relevant local, state or federal; permits, regulations, or health, life and safety codes. - (3) The following rules shall govern the encapsulation of all submersible polystyrene devices placed on the waters of this state. - (4) As of January 1, 1992, no person shall install a submersible polystyrene device on a dock, buoy or float unless the device is encapsulated by a protective covering or is designed to prevent the polystyrene from disintegrating into the waters of this state.

 Stat.
 Auth.: ORS 830.110 & ORS 830.950 Stats.
-Implemented: ORS 830.950

-Materials and Methods of Encapsulation for New Construction

-(1) Effective methods of encapsulation shall completely cover or be a physical barrier between the polystyrene foam floatation and the water.
-Small gaps up to 0.75 inch diameter ballast holes are permitted in the physical barrier or covering provided they are 0.1 percent or less of the square footage of the floating structure.

-(2) All materials and methods of encapsulation shall meet Environmental Protection Agency or approved material testing requirements for use and placement in waterways and must be effective for a period not less than ten years.
-Any fasteners used to hold encapsulation materials together shall be effectively treated or be of such form as to reduce corrosion and decay.

-(3) Any polystyrene foam floatation or part thereof installed, removed, replaced or repaired during construction or maintenance activities must be effectively contained.
-All unused or replaced polystyrene foam shall be removed from the waters of this state and disposed of in an approved manner at an upland disposal site.

-(4) The Board may approve other encapsulation materials, categories or methods, if based on their judgement it meets or exceeds the provision of this rule.
-The Board shall not approve or endorse specific products of any individual or firm.

-(5) The following materials or methods of encapsulation are approved:

-(a) Treated dimensional wood, 1.5 inches (actual) or more in thickness.
-Non-Treated dimensional wood 4.0 inches or more in thickness and round wood logs are permitted;

-(b) Treated plywood 0.5 inches or more in thickness.
-Non-Treated marine grade plywood 0.5 inches or more in thickness is permitted;

-(c) Concrete 1.0 inch or more in thickness;

-(d) Galvanized steel 0.065 inch or 16 gauge or more in thickness;

-(e) Liquid coatings, 30 mils or more in thickness, chemically or securely bonded;

-(f) Rigid (hard) plastics, 50 mils or more in thickness;

-(g) Fiberglass and plastic resins, 30 mils or more in thickness, chemically or securely bonded;

-(h) Pliable (soft) plastic sheets, seven mils or more in thickness, chemically or securely bonded.
-Multiple layers of single plastic sheets less than seven mils in thickness are not permitted.
-The process of using shrink wrap is permitted.

-(6) All fuel floats or floating structures used to store, maintain or repair boat engines shall be encapsulated with materials that are not subject to degradation by fuel oils or products.

-Stats.
-Implemented: ORS 830.110 & ORS 830.950 Hist.: MB 4-1992, f. & cert. ef.
+Implemented: ORS 830.950 Hist.: MB 4-1992, f. & cert. ef.
 3-13-92

+Materials and Methods of Encapsulation - New Construction

+- (1) Effective methods of encapsulation shall completely cover or be a physical barrier between the polystyrene foam floatation and the water.
+Small gaps up to 0.75 inch diameter ballast holes are permitted in the physical barrier or covering provided they are 0.1% or less of the square footage of the floating structure. - (2) All materials and methods of encapsulation shall meet Environmental Protection Agency (EPA) or approved material testing requirements for use and placement in waterways and shall be effective for a period not less than ten (10) years.
+Any fasteners used to hold encapsulation materials together shall be effectively treated or be of such form as to reduce corrosion and decay. - (3) Any polystyrene foam floatation or part thereof installed, removed, replaced or repaired during construction or maintenance activities shall be effectively contained.
+All unused or replaced polystyrene foam shall be removed from the waters of this state and disposed of in an approved manner at an upland disposal site. - (4) The Board may approve other encapsulation materials, categories or methods, if based on their judgement it meets or exceeds the provision of this rule.
+The Board shall not approve or endorse specific products of any person or firm. - (5) The following materials or methods of encapsulation are approved: - (a) Treated dimensional wood, 1.5 inches (actual) or more in thickness.
+Non-Treated dimensional wood 4.0 inches or more in thickness and round wood logs are permitted. - (b) Treated plywood 0.5 inches or more in thickness.
+Non-Treated marine grade plywood 0.5 inches or more in thickness is permitted. - (c) Concrete 1.0 inch or more in thickness. - (d) Galvanized steel 0.065 inch or 16 gauge or more in thickness. - (e) Liquid coatings, 30 mils or more in thickness, chemically or securely bonded. - (f) Rigid (hard) plastics, 50 mils or more in thickness. - (g) Fiberglass and plastic resins, 30 mils or more in thickness, chemically or securely bonded. - (h) Pliable (soft) plastic sheets, 7 mils or more in thickness, chemically or securely bonded.
+Multiple layers of single plastic sheets less than 7 mils in thickness are not permitted.
+The process of using shrink-wrap is permitted. - (6) All fuel floats or floating structures used to store, maintain or repair boat engines shall be encapsulated with materials that are not subject to degradation by fuel oils or products.

+Hist.: MB 4-1992, f. & cert. ef.
+3-13-92; OSMB 3-1999, f. & cert. ef.
+2-4-99

-Encapsulation Certification Form
+Pre-Certification Encapsulation Form